 The Hindu religion also evolved at this time.
 The sacred literature called The Vedas was created.
 (At first they were orally transmitted.
 Later they were written down.)

 In time the Aryans learned to farm rice rather than crops like barley.
 By 600 BC rice cultivation was flourishing in India.
 With a more settled and ordered society trade and commerce flourished.
 In time people began to live in towns again and writing was re-invented.
-By 600 BC a highly civilised society had emerged in India.
+By 600 BC a highly civilized society had emerged in India.

 Although Buddha was born in India about 483 BC the religion he founded failed to take root in the country.
-At approximately the same time the Persianscaptured the extreme North-west of India.
+At approximately the same time the Persians captured the extreme North-west of India.
 Alexander the Great destroyed the Persian Empire and penetrated the far North-west of India.

 However after his death in 317 BC the Greeks withdrew.
-The Persians and Greeks had little affect on Indian civilisation.
+The Persians and Greeks had little affect on Indian civilization.
 The various Indian kingdoms had begun to conquer one another and after 322 BC the first great empire arose.

 However his army was stopped by Chandragupta in 305 BC.
 Seleucos was then forced to cede most of Afghanistan to Chandragupta, who also conquered parts of central India.

 This new empire was rich and trade thrived.
 Its capital was one of the largest cities in the ancient world.
-In 296 Chandragupta abdicated in favour of his son Bindusara who pushed the frontier of the empire further south.
+In 296 Chandragupta abdicated in favor of his son Bindusara who pushed the frontier of the empire further south.